 It's important to remember the following points when entering into a purchase agreement:

 - Buyer and Seller Details: This is a place to list your contact information, as well as the contact information for your real estate agent.

 - Property Details: This contract should include all of the information related to the property itself, including its physical address, square footage, and so on.

-- Fundamental Rights and Obligations: It covers who is responsible for paying utilities and taxes during the sale process.
+- Seller’s Representations and Warranties Clause: It covers who is responsible for paying utilities and taxes during the sale process.

 - Conditions: Conditions are conditions that must be met before closing can occur.
 For example, maybe you want to ensure there are no liens on the property before closing.